Privacy Policy

 - it is required to investigate incidents, debug failed queries, and detect abuse; and

-- it allows us to enforce per-plan rate limits and quotas accurately.
+- it allows us to measure and reconcile usage accurately.

-We do not use your queries, conversation history, or any other customer-supplied data to train Whisper-owned machine-learning models, and we do not sell this data.
+We do not use your queries, results, conversation history, or any other customer-supplied data to train machine-learning models owned by us, and we do not sell this data.

 Subprocessors